-A normal process of feed digestion in chickens includes the excretion of ammonia in their faeces, which gets mixed into the litter on the floor of the housing.
-If the system is not managed appropriately, the presence of ammonia can be detrimental to chicken health and welfare.
-Internationally, ‘litter amendments’ are products used to decrease ammonia emissions and the presence of various bacteria from litter, however, there is varied information on which amendments may be effective, to what extent, and in which situations.
+A normal process of feed digestion in chickens includes the excretion of nitrogen in their manure.
+If the system is not managed appropriately, high levels of ammonia can form and can be detrimental to chicken health and welfare.
+Internationally, ‘litter amendments’ are products used to decrease ammonia formation in the litter, however, there is varied information on which amendments may be effective, to what extent, and in which situations.

 University of New England